-The number of reported bypasses from 2004 through 2008 have been substantially higher than previous years.
-This may be primarily due to rainfall.
+The number of reported bypasses from 2004 through 2009 has been substantially higher than previous years.
+This may be primarily due to rainfall and reporting practices.
 In 2004 and 2005, the hurricane seasons were extremely active.
-While 2006 and 2007 were considered "wet years" with rainfall totals over 10 inches above the yearly average, 2008 had slightly above average rainfall (~1 inch), but had "storms" of high intensity rain events, which lead to just as many bypasses.
+The last four years, including 2009, can be considered "wet years" with rainfall above the yearly average or because of the number of "storms" of high intensity rain events, which led to just as many bypasses.
 Additionally, the hydraulic capacity of several NYC plants was diminished due to construction upgrades.
 The majority of the New York City and northern New Jersey collection systems are comprised of combined sewers and, when there is rain, the flows to the WPCPs increase.
 If the flow is greater than the plant design, part of the flow is "throttled".
 This throttled flow is considered to be a bypass.
-For the 2008 reporting period, there were 187 wet weather bypass events reported to the RBWG, which accounted for 74% of the reported events.
-For 2003, less than 10% of the reported bypasses were caused by wet weather.
+For the 2009 reporting period, 145 wet weather bypass events reported to the RBWG, which accounted for 72% of the reported For 2003, less than 10% of the events. reported bypasses were caused by wet weather.
 The discrepancy in the number of bypasses reported by the States is partly because of the different reporting criteria of the States.
 Connecticut requires reporting of dry weather discharges only.
 For those municipalities with CSOs (i.e., Norwalk, Bridgeport, New Haven), no wet weather reporting is required.
 In New Jersey, any time a WPCP discharges any amount of untreated or partially treated wastewater (meaning it has bypassed some or all treatment), they must report the incident.
 NYS DEC requires reporting of all wet weather bypasses.